Icinga/icingaweb2/doc/preferences.md

 # Configuration

-Preferences can be configured in config.ini in section, default settings are this:
+Preferences can be configured in config.ini in **preferences** section, default settings are this:

     [preferences]
     type=ini

-The ini provider uses the directory **config/preferences** to create one ini file per user and persists the data into this file.
+The ini provider uses the directory **config/preferences** to create one ini file per user and persists the data into a single file.
 If your want to drop your preferences just drop the file from disk and you'll start with a new profile.

 ## Database provider